mhkt19/CreditCardFraudDetection/README.md

 - `train_metrics.txt`: Metrics on the training data.
 - `test_metrics.txt`: Metrics on the test data.
 - `average_metrics.txt`: Average metrics across all runs.

+Since the training and testing data are selected randomly for each run, the results are not deterministic across multiple runs.
+However, the average statistics over 10 runs are listed below:

+--- Average Training Metrics ---
+Accuracy: 0.99
+Precision: 0.97
+Recall: 0.99

+--- Average Testing Metrics ---
+Accuracy: 0.99
+Precision: 0.98
+Recall: 1.0
 ## Example Output

 An example of the average metrics output: